allepalma/adversarially-motivated-intrinsic-goals/README.md

 --weight_path path_to_saved_weights --record_video --video_path path_to_video.mp4
 ```

-If the flag ```bash --disable\_checkpoints``` is used, an mp4 video of a random rollout will be produced at the selected path.
+If the flag ```--disable\_checkpoints``` is used, an mp4 video of a random rollout will be produced at the selected path.
 To record the video, ffmpeg must be installed.

 ## Train the baselines on MiniGrid
 We used an open sourced [implementation](https://github.com/facebookresearch/impact-driven-exploration) of the exploration baselines (i.e. RIDE, RND, ICM, and Count).
 This code should be pulled in a separate local repository and run within a separate environment.